erisonliang/CPGEng/README.md

 # CPGEng
-Crispycat PixelGraphic Engine: A simple 2D C# soft engine
+Crispycat PixelGraphic Engine: A simple 2D C# and soft engine

 CPGEng provides an easy and quick way to create and animate bitmap graphics.